CME211/notes/lecture-04/0-functions.md

 print()
 ```

-The iterator does not create a new list, it simply calculates all
+The iterator does not create a new list, it simply allows you to calculate all
 mapped values.
 If we want to create a list with mapped values, we
 pass the iterator as the input argument of the list constructor: